learn-co-curriculum/SQL-Queries-Where-Groupby-Having/README.md

 * Use where clauses appropriately with SQL
 * Understand the difference between where and having clauses
 * Perform group by aggregations with sql
+* Use the pd.read_sql() method to display the result of sql queries

 ## Prerequisite Knowledge

 Students should already have a done a fair amount of practice with SQL before trying these exercises, some of which are moderately complex.

+## Common Misconceptions

+Misconception: SQL Keywords must be capitalized.
+All SQL Keywords in this lesson have been capitalized for easy recognition.
+However, they need not be and would still functionally work if written in lower case.

 ## Agenda